Termination of employment

 - half a week’s pay for any other years of employment

 Employees may be entitled to more generous redundancy/severance payments under the terms of their contracts of employment.
-If an employee is not paid the enhanced contractual redundancy pay to which he or she is entitled, there could be a claim for breach of contract in either the courts or the employment tribunal.
+If an employee is not paid the enhanced contractual redundancy pay to which they are entitled, there could be a claim for breach of contract in either the courts or the ET.

 Employees who are dismissed as redundant may also claim unfair dismissal (see above).
 Even if the employer can establish a genuine redundancy as the reason for dismissal, it might still be found to be unfair - for example, because the employer adopted an unreasonable method of selection, or failed to engage in adequate consultation with the employee.